NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### Workflow Job Specification

-The user's workflow will specify the name of the NNFContainerProfile in a DW directive.
+The user's workflow will specify the name of the NnfContainerProfile in a DW directive.
 If the custom profile is named `red-rock-slushy` then it will be specified in the "#DW container" directive with the "profile" parameter.